cjGO/bionlp/README.md

 # BioNLP
-> Useful functiosn for DL with bio seqs
+> Useful fxns for DL with bio seqs

-This file will become your README and also the index of your documentation.

 ## Install

-`pip install your_project_name`

 ## How to use

-Fill me in please!
-Don't forget code examples:
+Example starting with synthetic dataset generation.

 ```python
 dna_dict = gen_dna_vocab(kmer=1)